 We were a bit concerned with the durability of the HOG1 pole, as its plastic locking mechanisms and thin carbon fiber weave didn't make us want to go bushwhacking.
 They held up just fine on groomed trails, but the longevity of the pole may be suspect.
 If you're looking for a more durable pole, both the Leki Micro Vario Carbon and the Black Diamond Alpine Carbon Cork have fully featured carbon poles that are quite a bit more burly and feature much thicker carbon fiber weave.

-The HOG1 comes with plenty of attachments, as we saw with the Hiker Hunger Carbon Fiber trekking poles.
+The HOG1 comes with plenty of attachments, as do the Hiker Hunger Carbon Fiber and the Cascade Mountain Tech trekking poles.
 You'll find snow baskets, trekking baskets, and two sets of rubber tips to cover the carbide tips - even a carrying case.
 Regarding three-season versatility, this makes the HOG1 pretty versatile for a variety of adventures, both on paved and dirt surfaces.
-We think that, like the Hiker Hunger Carbon Fiber trekking poles, the HOG1 would likely be best served as a day hiking pole.
+We think that, like the Hiker Hunger Carbon Fiber trekking poles, the HOG1 would best serve as a day hiking pole.
 If you're looking for a more versatile, heavy duty, carbon fiber pole we would suggest something like the Black Diamond Alpine Carbon Cork.

 The HOG1 poles are the ideal day hiking poles and can be used on overnight weekend backpacking trips.
 Much like the Hiker Hunger poles, we were a little skeptical about the durability and longevity of these particular poles but did not experience any problems.

-For $70, you'll pretty much get the exact same pole as the Hiker Hunger Carbon Fiber, and for the life of us, we couldn't distinguish much difference between the two.
-If you're looking for a lightweight, cork handled trekking pole for a super inexpensive price, look no further.
+For $70, you'll pretty much get the same pole as the Hiker Hunger Carbon Fiber, and for the life of us, we couldn't distinguish much difference between the two.
+If you're looking for a lightweight, cork handled trekking pole for a super inexpensive price.
+You might also consider the Cascade Mountain Tech at only $45.
 We do think that durability and value aren't the highest metric with this pole, and for $70, you could buy something like the REI Co-op Passage.
 The Passage features a burlier design and will last for many seasons to come (in a variety of environments).
-The HOG1 is best served as a day hiking pole on the trail or in the city.
+The HOG1 is a day hiking pole.

 For $70, you'll get carbon fiber construction and comfortable cork grips.
 However, durability, longevity, and versatility limit the effectiveness of these poles.
 For only $10 more, you can purchase the Black Diamond Trail Back which offers a lot more in the way of durability and longevity.